jigonzale04/jigonzale04/README.md

 ## 🤖 Live AI & ML Projects

-> All demos are deployed on HuggingFace Spaces — no installation required.
+> All demos are deployed on HuggingFace Spaces, no installation required.
 Click and explore.

 ---